-Beat Out Competition with These Important SEO Techniques of 2022
+Beat Out the Competition with These Important SEO Techniques of 2023

 It’s impossible to keep up with every single Google algorithm update.
 Keeping track of the latest trends is helpful, but still difficult for a busy marketer.
 So the biggest SEO technique to keep in mind at all times is to optimize for people.